Velfi/digital-garden/src/posts/programming/vector-field-visualizer.md

 ---
-title: 'Visualizing dimensional noise algorithms'
+title: Visualizing dimensional noise algorithms
-description: 'A Rust app for visualizing dimensional noise algorithms'
+description: A Rust app for visualizing dimensional noise algorithms
-keywords: 'noise, rust, programming'
+keywords: noise, rust, programming
 ---

 The source code is available on [GitHub]